-Graduates of our School Counseling program will be positioned for a rewarding career as certified school counselor.
+Graduates of our School Counseling program will be positioned for a rewarding career as a certified school counselor.

-M.Ed. in School Counseling (Certification Program)
+M.Ed. in School Counseling (Licensure Program)

 With a Master of Education in School Counseling degree, you can guide and support today's youth while building a rewarding career as an effective school counselor.